 Certified organic production is the process of satisfying and maintaining the stringent production standards established by the NOP rule and validated by an accredited certifying agency (Figure 1).
 Accredited agencies include private for-profit and non-profit agencies, as well as public state-run certifying agencies.
 The standards are dynamic, and minor revisions are ongoing through a transparent process involving public notification, public comment, and federal rulemaking.
 All producers, handlers, and processors who are certified are required to be compliant with the specific sections of the Final Rule that apply to their operation.

 Any farmer with gross organic sales greater than $5,000 a year and who advertises products as organic is required to be certified.
-If gross sales are less than $5,000 a year, certification is optional, and although farmers are allowed to verbally communicate that they are following organic standards, regulations prohibit the use of the USDA seal or the words "certified organic" on any label or advertisement.
+If gross sales are less than $5,000 a year, certification is optional, and although farmers are allowed to verbally communicate that they are following organic standards, regulations prohibit using the USDA seal or the words “certified organic” on any label or advertisement.
 False claims are subject to a $11,000 fine and possible legal action for every violation.

 The Organic System Plan